Pbgopinadh/Terraform/README.md

 do you think the above are same in terraform -> no, even though the numbers are same terraform consider there are changes and it will destory and recreate in the modified order.

 so always make sure to check these things.

+when using lists order is very important.

+for loop = for each